 1. Begin hardening off 7 to 10 days before transplanting outdoors.

 2. Start by placing your plants outside in a shady area protected from wind for 1-2 hours a day for the first 2 to 3 days.
 Bring them back inside at night.

 3. For sun-loving plants, begin putting seedlings in progressively more sun for 2 to 3 days, being careful at first to avoid the harsh mid-day full sun exposure.
 If the plants you are hardening off are shade or part-shade plants, leave them in the shade or dappled sunlight.
 Do not put seedlings directly in wind, as they may dry out quickly or snap.

 4. After 7 days, your sun-loving plants should be ready for full sun and staying outside at night if nighttime temperatures are above 45°F. When caring for cool season crops in small containers, err on the side of caution and bring them back inside when it is below 45°F. Cool season crops like broccoli, lettuce, greens, and cabbage can handle colder temperatures when planted in the ground.

 5. After 7 to 14 days your plants are ready for transplanting.
 To reduce the stress of transplanting, transplant in the evening, or on a cool, cloudy day.
 Water plants immediately after transplanting.
 A diluted dose of kelp or seaweed fertilizer also helps prevent stress.
 Keeping plants protected with row covers for another week will further help them adjust to their new home and give them some protection against fluctuating temperatures.

-By following these steps and referring to each packet for specific instructions on when to start the transplant process, you'll have a head start on your gardening season.
-You're plants will be growing steadily in their outdoor garden bed in no time!
+By following these steps, you'll have a head start on your gardening season.
+Your plants will be growing steadily in their outdoor garden bed in no time!